-Group reflective practice creates a space for people to talk and think about experiences like this in a small, supportive, and facilitated group.
-These sessions give staff a regular and reliable space to reflect on their work and think together about the challenges they face, including their experiences dealing with existential anxieties, guilt, traumatic material and traumatised individuals.
+These sessions give staff a regular and reliable space to reflect on their work and think together about the challenges they face, including their experiences dealing with anxieties, frustration, guilt, traumatic material and traumatised individuals.

 Jessica Sinclair Taylor